 Does My Silica Gel Need To Dry More?

-- When Indicating Silica Gel changes color, it is full of moisture.
+- When indicating silica gel changes color, it is full of moisture.
 You should recharge it (dry it out) at this point.

-- Orange Indicating Silica Gel desiccant turns green, and Blue Silica Gel turns pink.
+- Orange indicating silica gel desiccant turns green, and blue silica gel turns pink.

-- Normal Silica Gel is white, so it is difficult to know when it has become saturated with moisture.
-However, when Indicating Silica Gel is saturated, its colour changes, so it is easy to know when to replace it.
-This is why I prefer to use Indicating Silica Gel.
+- Normal silica gel is white, so it is difficult to know when it has become saturated with moisture.
+However, when Indicating silica gel is saturated, its colour changes, so it is easy to know when to replace it.
+This is why I prefer to use Indicating silica gel.

-- If you already have white Silica Gel, you could buy a little indicating silica gel, and mix indicating and non-indicating Silica Gel.
-The Indicating silica gel will help you to judge the condition of all your Silica Gel combined.
+- If you already have white silica gel, you could buy a little indicating silica gel, and mix indicating and non-indicating silica gel.
+The Indicating silica gel will help you to judge the condition of all your silica gel combined.

 - Finally, keep a Hygrometer in your camera’s dry box.
 This tells me what the rh (relative humidity) is at all times.
-When it starts to rise above 50%rh, I recharge my Silica Gel beads
+When it starts to rise above 50% RH, I recharge my silica gel beads

-Quick Tip: Use sufficient Silica Gel, based on the interior volume of your container.
-Calculate the volume of your container, and then use 50g/litre volume, or more, of silica gel.
+Quick Tip: Use sufficient silica gel, based on the interior volume of your container.
+Calculate the volume of your container, and then use 50 g/litre volume, or more, of silica gel.
 The more silica gel you use, the less frequently you will have to replace the silica gel in the container.

-Reusing Silica Gel Many Times
+Reuse Silica Gel

 To avoid saturating your silica gel with moisture, you should keep your cameras and lenses in an airtight box when in long-term storage.

-The good news is that you can easily dry out (or recharge) your Silica Gel beads, and use them repeatedly.
+The good news is that you can easily dry out (or recharge) your silica gel beads, and use them repeatedly.
 This will keep your camera equipment safe from fungus growth and moisture damage.

 How Many Times Can Silica Gel Be Reused?